- Date

 For whom

 Executive directors and managers that are active in overall port management, port (development) strategy, regional development strategy (with ports as a driver for regional development), planning & development (commercial and infrastructure) and port relations (port-government-communities).
+Also those new to port strategy and management are welcome.

 What